magsimal/BlauClan/README.md

 For place of birth suggestions to work you must provide a valid GeoNames username.
 Sign up for a free account at
 <https://www.geonames.org/> and set the `GEONAMES_USER` environment
 variable.
-When using Docker Compose this variable can be added to a `.env` file in the project root or passed directly on the command line.
+When using Docker Compose for deployment edit `docker-compose.deploy.yml` and set this value under the backend service.
 If you launch the containers with Portainer make sure the backend service receives this variable.
 Newly created GeoNames accounts can take up to half an hour before they start returning results, so suggestions may initially appear empty.
 Set